 Get yourself some flaky finishing salt.
 It's just the best thing ever.
 I like Maldon, but there's a bunch out there.

-If you don't want to bake all of these all at once, the dough can be scooped and rolled and then frozen, stored in a ziploc bag, so that you always have cookies on hand.
+If you don't want to bake all of these all at once, the dough can be scooped and rolled and then frozen on a sheet pan, then transferred and stored in a ziploc bag, so that you always have cookies on hand.
 Adjust the baking time slightly to account for the frozen dough.

 I prefer to bake one tray at a time, but if you think your oven can manage, you can do two at once - rotate the trays halfway through the process.
 You may need to adjust cooking time slightly.